-Mid Century Modern Architecture
+Midcentury Modern Architecture

 This architectural style stems from International Style and was formally introduced to the American public in 1932.
 International Style is a term coined by architectural historian Henry-Russell Hitchcock and architect Philip Johnson.
-They curated the first architectural exhibition ever held at the Museum of Modern Art called Modern Architecture: International Exhibition.
+They curated the first architectural exhibition ever held at the Museum of Modern Art in New York called Modern Architecture: International Exhibition.

 The exhibition showcased the work of architects who embraced simplicity with their design and integration with nature.
 A few of the buildings featured were the Bauhaus School by Walter Gropius, Villa Savoye by Le Corbusier, Tugendhat House by Ludwig Mies van der Rohe, Kiefhoek housing by J.J.P.
 Oud, Lovell House by Richard Neutra, and McGraw-Hill building by Raymond Hood.

-What was most remarkable for visitors that day was how these architects used steel and reinforced concrete to create uninterrupted interior spaces, and simple geometric shapes.
-It was something new in the residential construction.
-It became the buzz in housing.
+What was most remarkable for visitors that day was how these architects used materials like steel and reinforced concrete to create uninterrupted interior spaces, and simple geometric shapes.
+It was something new in residential construction and showcased key design elements that define modernist architecture:

 Case Study Houses